demaris/oscilite/README.md

 http://www.cbpf.br/~cirto/MecEstNaoExten_HTML/AULAS/Aula_20/Ouchi_&_Kaneko_%28Coupled_Maps_With_Local_And_Global_Interactions%29_%5BChaos_2000%5D.pdf

-It is also possible to supply coupling kernels larger than nearest neighbor as in the original CML formulation.
+It is also possible to supply coupling kernels larger than nearest neighbor couplings in the original CML formulation.
+This package includes a 'pinwheel' coupling kernel.

 The combination of recurrent dynamics and convolution may create mapping manifolds similar to deep feedforward networks, with subspaces visited by the dynamics acting as the nodes in hidden layers and as output units.
-In my image recognition work, I searched for dynamics which would create similar distributions across subspaces (partitions) for different views of an object, with a distance function comparing distribution values similar to comparision nodes in Siamese networks.
+In my image recognition work, I searched for dynamics which would create similar distributions across subspaces (partitions) for different views of an object, with a distance function comparing distribution values similar to the comparison nodes and layers in Siamese networks.
 The dynamics were constrained to a few iterations, with time varying nonlinearity and coupling parameters.
 The working hypothesis was that slow oscillations (alpha, delta) serve as nonlinear control parameters for fast dynamics in the gamma range, with the convolution and coupling occuring periodically in low gamma.